 1906 Daniel Finzi, husband of Isabel Blanche (daughter born 1861), dies aged 52

-1906 Cyril George Marsden, son of Rodolph Isaac, dies aged 24 in Durban, South Africa.
-He was apparently one of the few colonial troops killed in the Bambatha Uprising.
+1906 Cyril George Marsden, son of Rodolph Isaac, dies aged 23 of wounds received at the battle of Mome Gorge during the Bambatha Uprising in South Africa.
+His War Grave in Durban records that he was a Lieutenant in the Royston’s Horse regiment.
+Cyril Marsden was one of the few colonial troops killed suppressing the uprising.

 1906 Algernon appears in a New York City Directory at 299 Broadway; he is listed under Mining, and presumably is a broker.